city028/AD9833/README.md

 ### Calculating the frequency word

-Ok, brace you selves, here is the math part.
+Ok, brace yourselves, here is the math part.

 We need to calculate a frequency word (28 bits) which we need to write to the MSB and LSB registers using the below formula: